Market Report · 6 min read

 ← Back to Insights

 The first quarter of 2026 confirmed what many in the market had expected since late 2025: the Costa del Sol's most sought-after micro-markets are not correcting.
 They are compressing.
 Less available stock, faster turnover, and a buyer pool that has broadened significantly since post-Brexit residency routes matured.
-Here is what we saw on the ground in Q1.
+Here is our read on the published data for Q1, drawn from local land-registry figures and industry market reports.

 Headline Numbers